zpren1998/2015-2019-US-Imcome-Investigation/README.md

 * **2015-2019-US-Imcome-Investigation.ipynb**: A Google Colaboratory otebook with merged datasets, pivot table and bar chart.
 [![Open in Colab](http://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/14QELJc3pfDdSW4xcKf3r-dpaRcIhidgI?usp=sharing)
 ## Conclusion
 Ratio of high income family is increasing within the five years.
+More comprehensive datasets and charts should be build when more python codes are learnt.